-A bachelor's degree is required, but there are no rigid requirements for prior academic course work.
-You are not required to have majored in psychology, but the equivalent (in knowledge) of a bachelor's degree in psychology is recommended.
+To be considered for admission to the graduate program in Psychology, a bachelor's degree is required, but there are no rigid requirements for prior academic course work.
+Applicants are not required to have majored in psychology, but the equivalent (in knowledge) of a bachelor's degree in psychology is recommended.
 For students interested in neuroscience, a strong background in biology or biochemistry is essential.
-Students who have not majored in psychology as undergraduates may take additional psychology course work or readings during the first year to ensure an adequate psychology background.
+Students who have not majored in psychology as undergraduates may take additional psychology courses or complete independent readings during the first year of graduate study to ensure an adequate psychology background.

 The process of selecting graduate students to participate in our program involves evaluating a student's undergraduate grades and any appropriate work past the bachelor's degree, GRE General test scores, letters of recommendation, and research experience.
-Obviously, undergraduate grades and GRE scores are important; but the faculty is primarily concerned with a prospective student's ability to conduct research.
-Letters from faculty members who can assess the student's research potential are important and scholarly papers from an undergraduate class that convey information about a student's research skill may be included with the student's application.
-We only admit students if one of our faculty indicates they are willing to serve as the student’s mentor.
-We recommend that you initiate correspondence or other contact with faculty members with whom you are interested in working.
+Undergraduate grades and GRE scores are important, but the faculty is primarily concerned with a prospective student's ability to conduct research.
+Letters from faculty members who can assess the student's research potential are important, and scholarly papers from an undergraduate class that convey information about a student's research skill may be included with the student's application.

 More specific information on the application process is on the Graduate Applications web page.

 Application Completion Deadline for Graduate Study in PsychologyDecember 1, 2016

 (For admission and support)

 Address for Transcripts and Supplemental Application DocumentsWe require hard copies of transcripts from all institutions attended previous to applying to our graduate program.
 You may upload unofficial transcripts (prior to application submission) for use in the application review period, but please note that an admissions offer cannot be extended until we have received all transcripts.